versable/docker-mediawiki-stack/README.md

 Caveat Emptor
 =======================
 Per the usual, this is an open source project maintained by some random guy on the internet.
 Use at your own risk.

 Requirements
 ------------
-Docker && Docker Compose (runfirst.bash will handle this)
+Docker && Docker Compose (runfirst.sh will handle this)

 Contributing